 This is a 120 chew pack, and Vetri-Science recommend 4 chews a day for dogs 61-100lbs for the first 4-6 weeks, and then 2 chews daily after that – so one pack will last you 1 month.

-Best German Shepherd Supplements For Hip & Joint Care: Buyer’s Guide and FAQ
+Best German Shepherd Supplements For Hip & Joint Care: Buyer’s Guide

 In What Ways Can Supplements Improve My German Shepherd’s Joint Health?

 German Shepherd Supplements can be particularly useful if your GSD suffers from: